LaneGarner/311_wk3_day2_advanced_select/README.md

 2. Find the most popular area code in the `usersContact` table.
   * Hint: SUBSTR, GROUP BY

+Just phone 1:

 SELECT
 	SUBSTRING(phone1, 1, 3) AS areaCode,
 	COUNT(*) total
 FROM
 	usersContact
 GROUP BY areaCode
+ORDER BY total DESC;

+Both columns:

+SELECT
+	areaCode,
+	COUNT(*) total
+FROM
+(
+SELECT
+	SUBSTRING(phone1, 1, 3) AS areaCode
+FROM usersContact
+UNION ALL
+SELECT
+	SUBSTRING(phone2, 1, 3) AS areaCode
+FROM usersContact
+) anyVariableName
+GROUP BY
+	areaCode
 ORDER BY total DESC;